 - When leaving your vehicle outside your home, ensure it’s locked with valuables removed.

 - Lock any sheds, garages and outbuildings at all times.

 This is the shell of your house and includes the main building, doors and windows.

 - Keep all your doors and windows locked, with the keys removed.
-This one is incredibly important to remember as we find that most thieves break into homes through unlocked doors and windows!
+This one is incredibly important to remember as we find that some thieves break into homes through unlocked doors and windows!
 Do this even when you are outside gardening or working on your car.

 - Typically thieves will be put off by the sound of a large dog barking.
 If you don’t have a dog, even the perception that a dog is there can help.
 Think about putting a dog bowl by the door or a chewy bone in the garden.
 You could even get a motion activated alarm system that emits the sound of a dog barking.

 - Most thieves will knock on your front door before breaking into your home; they are checking no one is home.
 They will likely have a script planned if someone does answer such as “Does John Smith live here?” or they might have a clipboard and ask you to take part in a survey.
 If this happens, use your spy hole to see who it is and if you don’t know them, ask to see their ID through a window.

 - Try not to leave spare keys in accessible places such as under plant pots, doormats or stones.
 Thieves could predict this.

 - If you have an alarm fitted make sure you use it.